carpentries-incubator/study-groups/_extras/guide.md

 ## Beginning Each Session

-One of the group facilitatrs should introduce each session by welcoming participants, reminding them of the Code of Conduct, and doing an icebreaker (more below.
+One of the group facilitators should introduce each session by welcoming participants, reminding them of the Code of Conduct, and doing an icebreaker (more below.

 ### Icebreakers